oroinc/documentation/commerce/user_guide/products/products/actions_main/products_viewpage.rst

    "**Updated At**","When the related / up-sell product has been updated."

-.. note:: Note that the number of products that appear in the corresponding sections in the front store can be limited by catalog configuration options.
+.. note:: Note that the number of products that appear in the corresponding sections in the storefront can be limited by catalog configuration options.
 For more information on related items, see :ref:`Related Products <products--related-products>`.
 .. and :ref:`Up-Sell Products <doc--products--up-sell-products>`.

 To add or remove related items, click the required tab, then click the  **Quick Edit** link at the right end of the section header.
 See the :ref:`Manage Related Products <products--related-products>` action description.